sarisia/tera-proxy/README.md

-### Fork of Meishuu's/Pinkie Pie's tera-proxy with built-in support for automatic updates.
+### Fork of Meishuu's/Pinkie Pie's tera-proxy with built-in support for automatic updates
 * It will auto-update your opcode mappings, packet definitions, and compatible installed modules.
 You no longer need do manually update _anything_!
 * Feel free to visit my Discord server at https://discord.gg/maqBmJV